corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/ledger/flows/_index.md

 ## Concurrency

 Virtual nodes can have multiple active flows running simultaneously.
 When appropriate, Corda serializes flows to an out-of-process state manager.
 This allows flows to be active for long periods of time, even during interruptions such as node restarts and upgrades.
 Instead of waiting for the flow to become unblocked, the node immediately starts work on any other scheduled flows, returning to the original flow at a later date.
-A flow will suspend whenever it needs to perform an operation using platform APIs.
-Flows can survive a failover event, allowing them to migrate to another {{< tooltip >}}flow worker{{< /tooltip >}} process if required.
+When appropriate, Corda suspends flows that perform an operation using platform APIs.
+These flows can survive a failover event, allowing them to migrate to another {{< tooltip >}}flow worker{{< /tooltip >}} process if required.